 - plan and undertake assessments using the CAF and interpret the results

 The NCSC has the following three roles in support of the NIS Directive:

 - Single Point of Contact (SPOC) - we'll act as the contact point for engagement with EU partners on NIS, coordinating requests for action or information and submitting annual incident statistics.

-- CSIRT (Computer Security Incident Response Team) - incidents that are believed to be reportable under the NIS Directive should be reported to the appropriate Competent Authority.
-Where they are identified or suspected of having a cyber security aspect the operator should also contact NCSC for advice and support on these aspects.
+- CSIRT (Computer Security Incident Response Team) - incidents that are believed to be reportable under the NIS Directive MUST be reported to the appropriate Competent Authority.
+Where they are identified or suspected of having a cyber security aspect the operator is also strongly encouraged to contact NCSC for advice and support as appropriate.

 - Technical Authority on Cyber Security - the NCSC will support OES and CAs with cyber security advice and guidance and act as a source of technical expertise.
 We may work with OES and CAs to tailor some generic guidance to individual sectors if necessary.